Skip to content

 Does the AMC tier require named engineer?

 For Mission-Critical command-and-control deployments, yes.
-The named engineer is on the AMC contract document, with the 4-hour on-site response SLA carrying their name.
+The named engineer is on the AMC contract document, with the escalation path documented in the AMC scope.
 Spare-pack inventory is held against the named engineer's response window, not against a generic spares pool.

 / What to do next